CameronBrooks11/camscortex/Load-Cell Bed Auto-Calibration Concept.md

 # Load-Cell Bed Auto-Calibration Concept

+Idea: Use an array of load cells mounted under the print bed to measure forces during probing, enabling automatic bed leveling and Z-offset calibration.
+Currently, Victor has a prototype setup with 4 load cells connecting at the 4 points of the bed on Prusa i3 MK3S+.

 **Verdict:** Obsolete.
 Modern printers (e.g. Prusa MK4, Core One) use _nozzle-mounted_ load cells, not bed-mounted arrays.